stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/config.rst

 Security Considerations: Passwords and secret values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is **strongly** recommended that you do not specify the ``stormpath.apiKey.secret`` property - or any other password or secret property - in shared properties files.
+It is **strongly** recommended that you do not specify the ``stormpath.client.apiKey.secret`` property - or any other password or secret property - in shared properties files.
 These files are usually committed to version control (like git) and shared with other developers.

 Because Stormpath API Keys are always assigned to an individual person, they should never be shared with or visible to anyone else, not even other co-workers or even Stormpath employees.
 Anyone that has your API Key id and secret can alter the data in your Stormpath tenant.